eclipse-openj9/openj9-docs/docs/vgclog.md

 For more information about the tags, xml attributes and values that are used in verbose GC logs, see [verbose GC log XML tags and attributes](vgclog.md#xml-tags-and-attributes).

-## Analyzing pauses in the VM
+## Analyzing GC pauses

 When you analyze the logs for particular events that require exclusive access to the VM, you are analyzing *stop-the-world* events.
 During a *stop-the-world* event, an application is stopped so that the GC has exclusive access to the VM for actioning the freeing up of memory and memory compaction.

 The following scenarios are examples of how you can use the verbose GC logs to troubleshoot and improve performance:

 - You determine that your application’s performance is slow due to global collections that include compactions.
 The non-default balanced policy would be a better gc policy choice for your VM.

 - The `“durationms”` value of the final *stop-the-world* event of a concurrent global GC cycle is long.
 You analyze the individual GC operations of a *stop-the-world* GC cycle to determine which operations are causing the biggest pauses.
 You modify the configuration of your GC to reduce this pause.

 The following table lists some tags that provide useful information for analyzing pauses in the VM.
 You can use these tags for the following actions:

-- determining where the longest pauses are during a GC.
+- Determining where the longest pauses are during a GC.

-- determining how memory allocation in the heap is modified before and after particular GC increments and operations are complete.
+- Determining how memory allocation in the heap is modified before and after particular GC increments and operations are complete.

 | XML tag | useful attribute or nested XML tag| Details |